Substra/substra-documentation/src/overview.md

 Substra aims at being compatible with privacy-enhancing technologies to complement their use to provide efficient and transparent privacy-preserving workflows for data science.
 Its ambition is to make new scientific and economic data science collaborations possible.

-The sofware is Open Source, published under an Apache-2.0 license and the forge is located on [Substra Foundation's Github repositories](https://github.com/SubstraFoundation).
+The software is Open Source, published under an Apache-2.0 license and the forge is located on [Substra Foundation's Github repositories](https://github.com/SubstraFoundation).

 ## General definitions & resources